-The light is omnipresent in the Universe and the environment.
+Light is omnipresent in the Universe and the environment.
 This is electromagnetic radiation, that can be detected by the human eye.
 I have written more about the light and the ways of measurement in this article.
 Now I would like to describe a very common process, occurring both in Universe and in Earth’s atmosphere, which is a light transition.

 This article will be a far simplification of this process.
 I am not going to bombard you with some formulas and heavy scientific stuff.
 I would like to show you this common process practically.
-The transition of light refers much more to medium rather than to vacuum.
+The transition of light refers much more to the medium rather than to the vacuum.
 The transition of light is a kind of molecular electronic transition, where electrons in a molecule are excited from one energy level to a higher energy level.
 The energy change associated with the transition determines many molecular properties such as color.
-Relevant information in the Landau Theory, which covers a general phase transition mechanism.
+Relevant information in the Landau Theory covers a general phase transition mechanism.
 The light transition is the part of this mechanism, that happens abruptly and is associated with a sudden light level difference.
 This process is related to the difference between illuminated and shaded areas in conjunction with human eye perception.

 - LIGHT AND SHADOW – A TYPICAL EXAMPLE

 Basically, we have light and shadow.
 That’s a simple issue.
 If something is not illuminated, is shaded.
 However, we have to figure out, that despite the distance between the illumination source and the object shaded we always have the half-shadow zone.
-Every half-shadow has a bright and dark edge near the transition of light from full illuminated area to half shadow and from half-shadow to shadow (Pic.
+Every half-shadow has a bright and dark edge near the transition of light from a full illuminated area to half shadow and from half-shadow to shadow (Pic.
 1).

-This is a human eye perception effect, which is quite easy to spot, especially on plane coloured surfaces (Pic.
+This is a human eye perception effect, which is quite easy to spot, especially on plane-coloured surfaces (Pic.
 2).

 This illusion will appear everywhere, where the beam of light encounters some hindrances.
 These obstacles can hide an illumination source totally or partially.
 It depends on the size of this obstacle against the (angular) dimensions of the light source.
 Sometimes, when the hindrance (seen from some surface) is too thin or small to cover totally the illumination source, then only a half-shadow occurs.
 In this case, we can also spot this aforementioned brightest “line” between fully illuminated and partially shaded areas.
-Another “line” is drawn at the border between a half-shadow and shadow.
+Another “line” is drawn at the border between a half-shadow and a shadow.
 Maybe you will be able to notice, that the inner part of the fully shaded areas appears to be a bit brighter, than towards the shadow edges.
 It’s good to mention, that sometimes we can see more than one shadow (Pic.
 3, 4), which does not necessarily must cover the light source totally.

 When we have more shadows covering the illumination source at once, with beams still coming through, then only a half-shadow is produced.
 In this case, the light transition is less pronounced.